leonlinsx/minimal-mistakes/_posts/2019-10-31-freelance-monks.md

 **What can operators and investors learn from each other**

-With the fall from grace of WeWork, there's been a realisation that companies actually need to make money \[2\].
-I've also seen comments about how operators would benefit from basic finance knowledge.
-This article about what operators can learn from investors, and vice versa, comes from Brent Beshore of the investment firm [adventur.es](https://www.adventur.es/our-investment-approach "adventures"):
+With WeWork's fall from grace, there's been a realisation that companies actually need to make money \[2\].
+I've also seen comments that operators would benefit from basic finance knowledge.
+[This article](https://www.adventur.es/investors-and-operators-lessons-ive-learned-from-both-worlds "beshore") about what operators can learn from investors, and vice versa, comes from Brent Beshore of the investment firm [adventur.es](https://www.adventur.es/our-investment-approach "adventures"):

 *WHAT OPERATORS CAN LEARN FROM INVESTORS*

 > Capital efficiency and capital allocation matter

-[Growth is not necessarily good and can even be value destructive, depending on your cost of capital and return on it.](https://www.valuewalk.com/wp-content/uploads/2014/08/Growth-what-is-it-good-for-and-ROIC.pdf "ROIC") The book "The Outsiders" has recently popularised the concept that a CEO's main job is capital allocation, so you're seeing more focus on this now.
+[Growth is not necessarily good and can even be value destructive, depending on your cost of capital and return on it.](https://www.valuewalk.com/wp-content/uploads/2014/08/Growth-what-is-it-good-for-and-ROIC.pdf "ROIC") The book "The Outsiders" has recently popularised the concept that a CEO's main job is capital allocation, so you're now seeing more focus on this.
 For the less financially experienced, this is saying you need to know how much your funding costs, what your expected return on investment is, and how efficiently you are expanding.

 > Circle of competence will limit you, but keep you alive

 Nobody would assume they can conduct surgery without the proper training, yet everyone and their parents assume they can be above average investors.
-Perhaps it's due to the [paradox of skill](https://research-doc.credit-suisse.com/docView?language=ENG&format=PDF&source_id=em&document_id=805456950&serialid=LsvBuE4wt3XNGE0V%2B3ec251NK9soTQqcMVQ9q2QuF2I%3D "CS") I don't want to discourage people from learning on their own, but be aware of where your expertise is in and who you are competing against in any new arena.
+Perhaps it's due to the [paradox of skill?](https://research-doc.credit-suisse.com/docView?language=ENG&format=PDF&source_id=em&document_id=805456950&serialid=LsvBuE4wt3XNGE0V%2B3ec251NK9soTQqcMVQ9q2QuF2I%3D "CS") I don't want to discourage people from learning on their own, but be aware of where your expertise is in and who you are competing against in any new arena.

 *WHAT INVESTORS CAN LEARN FROM OPERATORS*

 > All businesses are loosely functioning disasters, and some are profitable despite it

 Many investors lack operating experience due to the recruitment funnel of "banking to private equity to hedge fund".
-Because of this, many model businesses with spreadsheet math and lack the context for why their activist proposal would be difficult to execute.
+Because of this, they model businesses with spreadsheet math and lack the context for why their activist proposal would be difficult to execute.
 The better investors acknowledge their knowledge gaps and seek ways to have more empathy for operators.

 > Outsized returns require divergent thinking and action